 |Native Areas||Asia, Europe, North America|

-Azaleas love acidic soil; this explains why potted nursery plants usually have mostly peat moss for the planting medium.
-Soil should also have good drainage and good fertility with plenty of organic matter (compost, chopped leaves, etc.) and azaleas do best with a natural mulch such as pine bark mulch.
+Azaleas love acidic soil (pH 4.5 to 6.0); this explains why potted nursery plants usually have mostly peat moss as the planting medium.
+Soil should also have good drainage and good fertility with plenty of organic matter.
+Azaleas do best with natural mulch, such as pine bark mulch.

-Azaleas need water to bloom, and spring rain showers usually do the job.
+Azaleas need water to bloom; spring rain showers usually do the job.
 However, if the spring is dry, extra watering can be beneficial.

 Temperature and Humidity

 Azalea hardiness depends on the cultivar, so choosing your plant and planting site is essential.
 Too cold, and buds may not form; too hot, and flowers may burn from over-exposure.
 Mildew can be a problem with azaleas; ensure they have plenty of air circulation, and don't plant them too close to other large shrubs.

 Azaleas also do well if given some fertilizer.
 Fertilize in late winter or early spring, no later than the last week of March.

 Acidifying fertilizers are a good choice where soils are neutral or alkaline.
 If you don't know your soil composition, a basic 15-15-15 fertilizer containing equal parts nitrogen, phosphorous, and potassium is your best bet.
 Another option is a unique fertilizer product made for azaleas, like Espoma's Azalea-Tone.